Showing Our Colors: Afro-German Women Speak Out: Publication details and translation

 The book was originally published in its German iteration by Orlanda Frauenverlag in 1986.
 Orlanda is a feminist publishing company based in Berlin.
 The book was edited by May Ayim (the pen name of May Opitz), Dagmar Schultz, and Katharina Oguntoye, each of whom interacted with Germany in a unique way and contributed their perspectives to the story.
 The book was translated to English in 1992 by the University of Massachusetts Press.

 A foreword to the English translation was written by Audre Lorde.
 While teaching at the Free University in Berlin, Lorde ultimately collaborated on the book initially came together and began sharing their stories.
 In the foreword, Lorde, explaining the purpose and goal of the work, writes: "In the interest of all our survivals and the survival of our children, these black German women claim their color and their voices."

 Women's Review of Books credits the book with constructing "a theoretical framework that is filled out by the voices of women ranging in age from 22 to 70.
-Beside being a sharp indictment of German racism, the book also give moving personal accounts of changes in Afro-German daily life.
+Beside being a sharp indictment of German racism, the book also gives moving personal accounts of changes in Afro-German daily life.
 The women who speak here clearly understand the ways German racism and sexism are intertwined."